subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-2/detect-2_description.md

 ```

-The below example displays a successful SACL generation upon the use of an LDAP request reading the properties of the `System Management` container.
+The below example displays a successful SACL generation upon the use of an LDAP request reading the properties of the `System Management` container:
 ```
 Event ID: 4662
 An operation was performed on an object.